 A Unique Church

-At DF, we affirm the life and teaching of Jesus, as found in the Bible, as the only source of salvation.
+At DF, we affirm the life and teaching of Jesus, as found in the Bible, as the only source of salvation and living.
 We encourage others to submit to him, as a loving, gracious, and merciful Savior.
 We affirm that without submission, there is no real belief in Christ.

 With this approach, we have discovered that DF is uniquely positioned to help people understand, grow, and ultimately place faith in Jesus for salvation.
 Over 70 percent of our current attenders weren’t attending church prior to coming here.
 They found DF to be a unique approach to church.
 Our prayer is that you will too.